 Los Angeles: densely populated land of the desert in the middle of a persistent drought.
 Not really optimal conditions for lighting things afire and shooting them skyward to hither and thither, landing who the hell knows where.
 Yet, my neighbors seem intent on doing just that.
 I live in a working class neighborhood teeming with children who simply cannot seem to keep their ball out of my yard.
 And now, these very same rug rats are shooting off whiz-bangs in a very close proximity to my property.
-I feel like a forest ranger, all of a sudden, keeping watch for brush fires.
-Ranger Goldfish.
+I feel like a reluctant forest ranger keeping watch for brush fires: Ranger Goldfish.

 Not only did my brain decide to go on strike today, but my stomach did as well.
 They’re working in cahoots, trying to destroy my day and succeeding.
 I woke up, had a sip of water, went outside for a smoke and immediately proceeded to throw up on the bushes outside of Male’s house.
 It was very ladylike indeed.
 At least those bushes are safe from brush fire on the 4th of July having had a thorough dousing with stomach acid.
 It might even turn out to be a good fertilizer.
 Who knows.
 I’ll let you know what the findings are for my unintentional science project.

-After throwing up 5 times in 5 different locations including the bushes–the other 4 being traditional vomit-receiving receptacles, one of them at the eating establishment where I foolishly attempted to consume breakfast–I made it home.
+After throwing up 5 times in 5 different locations including the bushes–the other 4 being traditional vomit-receiving receptacles; one of them at the eating establishment where I foolishly attempted to eat breakfast–I made it home.
 Ah, home.
-Now I can hurl in my own sweet toilet.
+Now I can hurl in my own toilet.
 Sweet, sweet toilet, how I love thee.
 All cold and full of water with that smart flushy thing on the side.
 Excellent.

 I’ve never been big on the category of “parades” (Pardon me, Väinö Linna, for stealing your excellent descriptor from the Under The North Star Trilogy.
 Great books, by the way.).
 The category of parades to me includes, well, parades, fireworks, halftime shows, hot air balloons and most other grandstanding events where people just sit around and look at things passively.
 I’ve never understood them.
 I also don’t understand why people would applaud in a movie theater.
 You do know that it’s just moving pictures, right?
 The actors, director and pretty much everyone involved in making the film are not actually in the room.
 They can’t hear you, just so you know.
 Anyway, like I said, the category of parades can suck it.